Registered Dojo of Aikikai Honbu Dojo

 Goal of Aishinkan Kyoto & Osaka

-“Enriching the lives of as many people as possible through Aikido” is the goal of Aikido Aishinkan Kyoto & Osaka.
+“Enrich lives of many people through Aikido.” is the goal of Aikido Aishinkan Kyoto & Osaka.

 The primary goal of this dojo is not the mastery of Aikido techniques.
 Instead, the foremost objective is to provide happy moment through the practice of Aikido.
 If you find yourself intrigued by our philosophy, we warmly invite you to join us for a practice session!